-Poker is one of the most popular card games – with millions of Canadians enjoying the game both live and online.
-You can play poker for free with friends – or try your hand at high stakes games in casinos and poker rooms stretching from Montreal to Vancouver.
+Poker is one of the most popular card games, with millions of Canadians enjoying the game both live and online.
+You can play poker free with friends, or try your hand at high stakes games in casinos and poker rooms stretching from Montreal to Vancouver.

 This page introduces the betting, strategy, and rules of poker for new players.
-The focus is No-Limit Texas Hold’em – the most popular form of poker.
-You will find information on hand rankings, and the order of actions in a hand (rules) first below.
+The focus is No-Limit Texas Hold’em, the most popular form of poker.
+Below, you will first find information on hand rankings, and the order of actions in a hand (rules).
 Bluffing is a key component of any poker game and is covered separately.
-Strategy, poker variations and the different formats this game is played in are then explained.
+Strategy, poker variations, and the different formats this game is played in are then explained.

 You win chips in poker in two ways.
 You can get your opponents to fold, in which case you win the pot.
-Alternatively, if a hand reaches ‘showdown’, then the strength of hands on a standard hand ranking chart will be compared.
-The winner goes to the player with the best poker hand.
+Alternately, if a hand reaches ‘showdown’, then the strength of hands on a standard hand ranking chart will be compared.
+The winner is the player with the best poker hand.

 Every player needs to know the standard poker hand ranking chart before starting to play:

-In Texas Hold’em your best poker hand uses the best 5 cards from the community cards and your own 2 cards.
-It is possible for two players to have the same ranked hand; in which case the pot will be split.
+In Texas Hold’em your best poker hand uses the best five cards from the community cards and your own two cards.
+It is possible for two players to have the same ranked hand, in which case the pot will be split.
 The rank of cards is used to determine the winner when two players have a flush, straight, or full house.